DominiqueMakowski/archetypes/README.md

 cross-cultural perspective attractive (or, at least, interesting).
 But as my knowledge grew, I could no longer ignore the evidence… And that evidence is presented on a golden plate in the excellent book titled “Jung et les archétypes.
-Un mythe contemporain,” in which Le Quellec (2013) casts compelling doubt (if not fire) upon the whole Jungian enterprise.
+Un mythe contemporain”, in which Le Quellec (2013) casts compelling doubt (if not fire) upon the whole Jungian enterprise.
 Reading it finally cured from all psychodynamic non-sense.
 But it left me wondering; what is left of archetypes in this landscape